martellooo/DumpGuard/.github/README.md

 Thank you to [SpecterOps](https://specterops.io/) for supporting this research and to my coworkers who have helped with its development.
 - [Elad Shamir](https://twitter.com/elad_shamir) for inspiring this tool and research, and for offering valuable perspective and encouragement whenever I hit a wall.
-- [Evan McBroom](https://github.com/EvanMcBroom) for sharing useful insights on LSA internals and providing ASN.1 encoders for most of the structures used in the project.
+- [Evan McBroom](https://github.com/EvanMcBroom) for sharing useful insights on LSA internals and providing ASN.1 encoders for most of the structures used in this project.

 ## Related Work